 Silver Springs is Florida’s largest freshwater spring.
 The Silver Springs system has experienced a decline in flow of approximately 32 percent since the 1930s due to long-term rainfall deficit, flow suppression related to increases in submersed aquatic vegetation (SAV) downstream in Silver River, and, to a lesser degree, regional groundwater pumping.

 Specifically, a 112-inch rainfall deficit from the 1970s to approximately 2000, and average rainfall since 2000 has caused approximately a 13.3 percent flow decline.
 Flow suppression due to increased SAV downstream in the river has resulted in approximately a 15.5 percent flow decline.
 Groundwater withdrawals/pumping has caused approximately a 3.5 percent flow decline.

-Three draft minimum flows for Silver Springs are recommended, based on criteria developed from vegetation, soils and topography data.
-The recommended MFLs will protect the structure and function of wetlands and aquatic habitats, as well as other ecological functions and values.
+Three minimum flows for Silver Springs were recommended, based on criteria developed from vegetation, soils and topography data.
+The MFLs will protect the structure and function of wetlands and aquatic habitats, as well as other ecological functions and values.

-In addition to setting MFLs, the district is collaborating with local governments on several constructed and future projects that will promote sustainability of water resources in the Silver Springs basin.
+In addition to setting MFLs, the district continues to collaborate with local governments on several constructed and future projects that will promote sustainability of water resources in the Silver Springs basin.
 These projects include: